‘Til debt do us part’

 Meanwhile, 16% of couples feel that managing personal debt adds an extra level of stress to their relationship and a further 17% said that it sometimes does.

-Ross Miller, General Manager, St.George Bank said couples and families need to have honest conversations about their financial situation, even if they might be uncomfortable.
+Ross Miller, General Manager, St.George Bank said it’s never been more important for couples and families to have honest conversations about their financial situation, even if they might be uncomfortable.

 “Trust and openness are so important in committed relationships, particularly when it comes to money.
 From this study, we found that across the board, couples aren’t talking about money nearly enough.
-This is a problem because we know that those in debt could see their financial situation snowball, causing potential problems for them and their relationship in the future.”
+As we face into the COVID-19 pandemic I would encourage everyone to discuss their finances as a family and seek help from your bank when you need it.”

 The study also found that 20% of people have inherited debt from their partner or a past relationship and only half of those have talked about it openly to work through it.